Computer Terminology

 Swift is a powerful and intuitive programming language for macOS, iOS, watchOS, tvOS and beyond.
 Swift code is safe by design, yet also produces software that runs lightning-fast.

-Programs generally refers to software applications that can be installed onto a computer, although it can also refer to the utilities that come preinstalled with an operating system like NotePad in Windows.
+Applications (or apps) generally refers to software programs that can be installed onto a computer.
+It can also refer to the utilities and other software that comes preinstalled with an operating system (e.g., NotePad in Windows).

 On mobile devices these are usually referred to as apps (short for applications) which are downloaded from the device's app store.